 |College of Veterinary Medicine Community of Inclusion Certificate Program||Certificate Program Submission Form|

-To best serve the needs of our community, our profession must embrace the broadest definition and fullest spectrum of diversity including race, ethnicity, physical and mental abilities, gender, sexual orientation, gender identity or expression, parental, marital, or pregnancy status, religious or political beliefs, military or veteran status, and geographic, socioeconomic, and educational backgrounds, and challenges that have been overcome.
+To best serve the needs of our community, our profession must embrace the broadest definition and fullest spectrum of diversity including age, ancestry, color, race, ethnicity, genetic information, HIV/AIDS status, physical and mental abilities, gender, sexual orientation, gender identity or expression, parental, marital, or pregnancy status, religious or political beliefs, military or veteran status, and geographic, socioeconomic, and educational backgrounds, and challenges that have been overcome.

 At Ohio State, we understand that diversity promotes a culture of inclusion that understands and appreciates the world beyond our own individual perspective.
 For the College of Veterinary Medicine, diversity is a fundamental component of excellence and, as such, is not optional, but rather is both necessary and desired.

 Our goal is to foster an environment for working, learning and serving where each member of our college can thrive both professionally and personally.
 We seek to create a space where each person (member of the college, prospective member, client, or visitor) feels welcome, comfortable, safe, respected, and valued.